syuvi-tf/syuvi-ex/README.md

 ## roadmap
-development plans are tracked through this repo's [Projects View](https://github.com/orgs/syuvi-tf/projects)!
+development plans are tracked through this repo's Projects View! general info for each project is available in their respective "Project details" pane.

 currently, development will progress through..
 - [automated competitions](https://github.com/orgs/syuvi-tf/projects/6?pane=info)